SolomonSklash/chomp-scan/README.md

 Chomp Scan supports limited canceling/skipping of tools by pressing Ctrl-c.
 This can sometimes have unintended side effects, so use with care.

-**Note: Chomp Scan is in development, and new/different tools will be added as I find them.
+**Note: Chomp Scan is in active development, and new/different tools will be added as I find them.
 Pull requests and comments welcome!**

 ### Scanning Phases